Bug Bounty &

 Scope

-Clearly define which systems, applications, and types of vulnerabilities are covered under the program.
+Define which systems, applications, and types of vulnerabilities are covered.

 Safe Harbor

-Provide legal protection for good-faith security research conducted within the program's guidelines.
+Provide legal protection for good-faith security research within program guidelines.

 Submission Guidelines

-Outline the process for submitting reports and the information researchers should include.
+Outline the process for submitting reports and required information.

 Communication

-Describe how and when researchers can expect updates on their vulnerability submissions.
+Describe how researchers can expect updates on submissions.

 Rewards